 The Dutch plantation owners soon became a fan of the rich aroma and smooth taste of this coffee and started producing Coffee Luwak commercially.

-The process of collecting the dropping is time-consuming and costly, contributing to making it the most expensive coffee in the world.
+The process of collecting the droppings is time-consuming and costly, contributing to make it the most expensive coffee in the world.

-But this has a dark side.
-In order to mint money and satisfy global demands of the coffee, the Civets have to bear the brunt of it.
+But this process too has a dark side.
+In order to mint money and satisfy global demands of the coffee, the Civets have to bear the brunt of it each day.

 Many suppliers keep the Civets caged under unhygienic conditions and feed them a restricted diet of old coffee berries, which also degrades the quality of the produce, as the berry selection factor by Civets is not considered.